Stepan Protsiuk: Awards and recognition

 Stepan Protsiuk is considered to be among the most popular Ukrainian intellectual writers of his generation.

+On 26 June 2026, by a decree marking Constitution Day, President Volodymyr Zelenskyy conferred on Protsiuk the honorary title of Merited Art Worker of Ukraine (Заслужений діяч мистецтв України).

 He is the 2015 winner of the "Golden Ukrainian Writers" award for the largest circulation of books in Ukraine.
 Protsiuk's novels Infection and Tenth line were nominated for Shevchenko National Prize in 2003 and 2016, respectively.
+His novels Hands and Tears and Moon, Moon were shortlisted for the 2024 Shevchenko National Prize, and Pan for the 2026 award.
+Pan was also shortlisted for the 2024 BBC Book of the Year award, and in September 2025 it brought Protsiuk the eighth Ivan Korsak Literary Prize, an annual award for Ukrainian-language historical fiction, presented in Lutsk.
 Apart from nationwide awards, Protsiuk received various local awards in Ivano-Frankivsk Oblast, such as Ivan Franko Literary Award (2002) and Vasyl Stefanyk Literary Award (2003).

 Protsiuk's works have been translated into several languages.
 In late 2008, Protsiuk's novel Totem was published in the Azerbaijani language in publishing house Vektor in Baku.
 His short stories and poems have been translated into the German, Russian, Slovak, Polish, Czech, and French languages.
+In 2025 his novel Hit Your Head against the Wall was published in Czech as Tluč hlavou o zeď by the Prague publishing house Volvox Globator, in a translation by Jiřina Dvořáková.
 Protsiuk's presentation were held in dozens of Ukrainian cities, as well as in Chicago (in Ukrainian Institute of Modern Art), New York, Rome (in the Embassy of Ukraine), Paris, Berlin, Helsinki, Kraków and other cities.

 Several works by Stepan Protsiuk are included in the list of literature recommended for reading in middle and high school in Ukraine.
 Along with several other poetic groups created in the late 1980s and early 1990s, group New Degeneration co-founded by Protsiuk is included in the program of External independent evaluation, the statewide test used for admission to universities.
 Protsiuk's books for teenagers are recommended for reading in 7th grade, while his novel Infection is recommended for students of 11th grade.

 Protsiuk's literary legacy is the subject of two scholarly books (by Bohdan Pastuh and Oleh Solovey), one play based on Protsiuk's novel Infection (Tetiana Kinzerska), and numerous scientific and journalist articles.